Canthidermis maculata

 Canthidermis maculata, also known as rough triggerfish or spotted oceanic triggerfish, is a species of triggerfish native to the tropical and subtropical oceans worldwide.
 Unlike most triggerfish, they are mostly pelagic.

-In the Philippines, it is locally called as Tikos in the Cebuano language and is abundant in the Visayas and Mindanao island groups.
+In the Philippines, it is locally called Tikos in the Cebuano language and is abundant in the Visayas and Mindanao island groups.

 Distribution and habitat

-It range in the western Pacific Ocean ranges from the Gulf of Thailand north to the Yellow Sea and Japan.
-The range in the Pacific Ocean extends to the Philippines, Indonesia, and all the way to Polynesia and Hawaii.
-In the eastern Pacific Ocean, They are found from Mexico and around the Gulf of California down to Peru and the Galapagos Islands.
-Around the Indian Ocean, it ranges from the Red Sea and eastern Africa to Seychelles, the Maldives, the Persian Gulf, India, Sri Lanka, the Andaman Sea, Australia, and Indonesia.
-Populations in the Atlantic Ocean range from New York down to the Gulf of Mexico, the Bahamas, the Caribbean Sea and down to Brazil in the western side.
-Around the eastern Atlantic Ocean, it ranges from the British Isles and the Bay of Biscay to Azores, the Canary Islands and western Africa.
+In the western Pacific Ocean it ranges from the Gulf of Thailand north to the Yellow Sea and Japan, also extending eastward to the Philippines, Indonesia, and all the way to Polynesia and Hawaii.
+In the eastern Pacific Ocean, they are found from Mexico and around the Gulf of California down to Peru and the Galapagos Islands.
+Around the Indian Ocean, it ranges from the Red Sea and eastern Africa to the Seychelles, the Maldives, the Persian Gulf, India, Sri Lanka, the Andaman Sea, Australia, and Indonesia.
+Populations in the Atlantic Ocean range from New York down to the Gulf of Mexico, the Bahamas, the Caribbean Sea and down to Brazil on the western side.
+Around the eastern Atlantic Ocean, it ranges from the British Isles and the Bay of Biscay to the Azores, the Canary Islands and western Africa.
 Some populations are also found in South Africa.
 The spotted oceanic triggerfish inhabits warm waters high in biodiversity, characterized by strong surface currents and upwelling systems (Lezama-Ochoa et al., 2016).
-It can be found on deep slopes right offshore, open water (Matsuura, 2001) and under fish aggregating devices (FADs) where they have been seen in groups of hundreds or thousands (Taquet et al., 2007).
+It can be found on deep slopes right offshore, in open water (Matsuura, 2001) and under fish aggregating devices (FADs), where they have been seen in groups of hundreds or thousands (Taquet et al., 2007).